Guaranteed transfers for community college? California may chart a path.

 “I played tennis.
 I was pro for a while,” he says.
 The pandemic shut that down, and he went back home to Orange County to work with a community organization teaching kids the fundamentals of the sport.
 Because he had a high GPA and an interesting story, he aimed for the stars in terms of the schools that he applied to, even the Ivy League.

 “This is a good institution,” he says, smiling.
-“It’s the No.1 public institution in the country.”
+“It’s the No. 1 public institution in the country.”

 He is in an honors program and wants to work in local government and possibly be a city council member one day.
 Everything is possible, he says.